bibek-bhusal03/portfolio-website/src/pages/about.md

 title: "About"
 ---

-I'm Bibek Bhusal, a full-stack developer from Butwal, Nepal, with over 3+ years of experience in software development.
+Hello, I'm Bibek Bhusal, a full-stack developer from Butwal, Nepal, with over 3+ years of experience in software development.
 Currently, I am pursuing a BSc CSIT degree while refining my skills in building robust, scalable, and high-performance applications.

 My expertise lies in using JavaScript for both frontend and backend development.
 I work with modern tools and frameworks like React for building dynamic user interfaces and Node.js with Express for creating efficient server-side applications.
 I am also proficient in leveraging Docker for containerization and AWS for deploying scalable cloud solutions.
 I emphasize automation and integration with CI/CD pipelines to ensure seamless development workflows.